-Fundación de Conservación Jocotoco built a lodge in 2008 in the Jorupe Reserve to receive visitors and encourage educational activities in the area.
+Fundación de Conservación Jocotoco built a lodge in 2008 to receive visitors at the reserve and encourage educational activities in the area.
 Virtually all the endemic birds can be observed in the trails inside or close to the lodge.
 In addition, there is a vast system of trails that cross several habitats.

-The Jorupe Reserve protects an important remnant of Tumbesian Dry Forest.
+An important remnant of Tumbesian Dry Forest is protected at the reserve.
 In this region there is one of the highest global concentrations of endemic species and species with restricted geographical distribution, many of these in serious danger of extinction.

 HOW TO GET THERE